On rigidity and convergence of circle patterns: Some estimates for circle patterns

-The main aim of this section is the derivation of estimates which will be useful for the proof of Lemma~\ref{lemCompRad} in the Appendix.
-It turned out that these estimates hold for a larger class of configurations of circles than just the circle patterns considered in Theorem~\ref{theoRidEuc}.
-In particular these estimates hold for patterns of circles satisfying three geometric conditions whose details will be given below.
+The main aim of this section is to derive estimates which will be useful for the proof of Lemma~\ref{lemCompRad} in the Appendix.
+In particular, these estimates hold for circle patterns satisfying some geometric conditions whose details will be given below.

 For motivation we start with the following definitions.
 Let $G$ be a graph and $\eta:V\to[0,\infty)$ a function on its vertices.
 Denote the {\em area} and the {\em length} of $\eta$ by

 where $\gamma$ is a subset of the vertices $V$ called {\em curve in $G$}.
 If $\Gamma$ is a collection of curves in $G$, then $\eta$ is called {\em $\Gamma$-admissible} if $\int_\gamma d\eta\geq 1$ holds for all curves $\gamma\in\Gamma$.
 Then the {\em vertex modulus $\m(\Gamma)$} of $\Gamma$ and the {\em vertex extremal length $\vel(\Gamma)$} of $\Gamma$ are defined as